atsushieno/aap-core/README.md

 (A related annoyance is that when targeting API Level 29 direct access to `/dev/ashmem` is prohibited and use of `ASharedMemory` API is required, meaning that it's going to be Android-only codebase.
 Making it common to desktop require code abstraction for ashmem access, which sounds absurd.)

+### MIDI input support

+MIDI ports are different from audio ports and control ports in some ways.
+Audio and control data ports receive contiguous "raw" data which are direct output values to the destination or input values from the source, but MIDI inputs are from events with specific duration per event, or immediate direct input.
+On the other hand, they usually have to be processed in sync with audio inputs because (1) those MIDI inputs can be controllers (think about audio effects) and (2) audio processing should be highly efficient so that the number of processing requests must be kept as minimum as possible.
+Therefore usually audio plugin frameworks process audio and MIDI data at a time, and we follow that.

+The approach to process MIDI data is similar between audio plugin frameworks, but the actual content format is different for each framework.
+Usually they come up with structured message format (VST/AU/LV2 Atom), but AAP so far expects a "length-prepended" SMF track-like inputs which are just sequence of pairs of delta time and MIDI event for "MIDI" channel.
+AAP does not limit the format to audio and MIDI - the port content can be anything.
+It is up to agreement between plugins and hosts.
+The MIDI data length is provided as size in bytes in 32-bit signed integer.

+(A related note: to make direct inputs from MIDI devices not laggy, the audio processing buffer should be kept as minimum as possible when dealing with MIDI inputs.
+That in general results in high CPU (and thus power) usage, which is usually problematic to mobile devices.
+There should be some consideration on power usage on each application.)

 ## AAP package bundle